Granthis: The “Knots” of Consciousness

 Grounding Practices

 Activities that reconnect you to the Earth are essential when Kundalini energy becomes intense, especially around the Brahma granthi at the root.
-Gentle yoga, walking barefoot in nature, gardening, or working with grounding crystals such as hematite or black tourmaline can help stabilize excess energy and bring a sense of calm embodiment.
-(See Guide 1)
+Gentle yoga, walking barefoot in nature, gardening, or eating heavier foods.
+Sensual massage (abhyanga), and even shouting it all out (in a safe space) (See Guide 1 in the Kundalini Awakening Support Group)

 Breathwork